GwenTheKween/vimwiki_story/adventure/README.md

 = Recovering the Croft Estate =

-A sandbox campaign for D&D 5e, designed to get my wife into TTRPGs.
+A sandbox campaign for Call of Cthulhu, designed to get my wife into TTRPGs.

 This campaign was greatly inspired by the game Darkest Dungeon in general idea and tone, and the details by the campaign Dungeons of Drakkenheim - by the Dungeon Dudes.